daily-demos/call-object-react/README.md

 For a step-by-step guide on how we built this demo, [check out our blog post](https://www.daily.co/blog/building-a-custom-video-chat-app-with-react/).

+Check out a live version of the demo [here](https://call-object-react.netlify.app/).

 ## Prerequisites

 - [Sign up for a Daily account](https://dashboard.daily.co/signup).